raspberrypilearning/documenting-your-code/en/step_1.md

 ## Introduction

-Imagine you've created a software masterpiece that will make countless coders' lives a little easier, and you've made it available, but nobody is using it because they don't know how to!
+When you've written a useful piece of code and want to share it with other programmers, a crucial step is creating documentation that helps people understand what the code does, how it works, and how they can use it.

-To share the programs you've written and help people use them, you will create a website that documents your project code.
+To share the programs you've written and help people use them, you will create a website that documents code.

 ### What you will make